hanzhang0116/hzpa-dprive-xfr-over-tls/draft-ietf-dprive-xfr-over-tls.md

 Some primaries might rely on TSIG/SIG(0) combined with per-query IP based ACLs to authenticate secondaries.
-In this case the primary must accept all incoming TLS connections and then apply a TLS specific response policy on a per query basis.
+In this case the primary must accept all incoming TLS connections and then apply a TLS-specific response policy on a per query basis.

 As an aside, whilst [@RFC7766] makes a general purpose distinction to clients